mikblack/PATH302/PATH302-brcaData.md

 -   Type ‘n’ (and hit ‘enter’) if presented with:
     `Update all/some/none? [a/s/n/]:`
--   You can ignoreany warnings about packages being built under a different version of R.
+-   You can ignore any warnings about packages being built under a different version of R.

 ### Running on your own computer